AdaCore/spark2014/docs/lrm/source/packages.rst

 11. For an instantiation of a generic which does not occur in the same compilation unit as the generic body, the rules are as described in the GNAT Pro User's Guide passage quoted above.

-.. _tu-nt-elaboration_issues-12:

-12. Elaborate pragmas are not in |SPARK|.
-    [This rule is needed only because of a detail of GNAT's static elaboration model described in section C.7 of the GNAT Pro User's Guide.
-GNAT allows using a Elaborate pragma instead of an Elaborate_All pragma at some points where the latter is needed to ensure the absence of access-before-elaboration problems; this is too permissive for |SPARK|, so Elaborate pragmas are disallowed.
-    This rule may be relaxed at some point in the future.]

 .. _etu-elaboration_issues-lr: